What Is AI? its more than you think

 Everyday Examples You Already Use

-TikTok and YouTube deciding what you watch next
+• TikTok and YouTube deciding exactly what video you will watch next so you keep scrolling.

-Google Photos searching “dog 2023” and finding the exact pictures
+• Google Photos searching “dog 2023” and instantly finding the exact pictures of your pet from last summer.

 Real Impact on Daily Life